-CBXCBR and DCXSWI have a blocking functionality to prevent human errors that can cause injuries to the operator and damages to the system components.
+CBXCBR has a blocking functionality to prevent human errors that can cause injuries to the operator and damages to the system components.

 The basic principle for all blocking signals is that they affect the commands of other clients: the operator place and protection and autoreclosing functions, for example.
 There are two blocking principles.